 evil power' linking the house to Swinton Church.
 The black, they

-explained, was a a physical colour, but some non-optical character of
+explained, was not a physical colour, but some non-optical character of

 lines of power (sometimes called 'ley lines) There was, however, no